 We tend to attract a lot of international readers wanting to get in on the huge American ecommerce market and we get asked a lot if it’s possible to do, and if it is, is it easy?
 This post answers these questions and gives you an overview of the entire process, from using FBA to sales taxes.
 Dave is well-versed in this topic, as he is a Canadian selling to US consumers.

 For us, going to trade shows in China is by far the best way to find suppliers and source items.
-We detailed our experience during our first time visiting the Canton Fair and the Hong Kong Mega Show in this post and this should serve as a good guide should you decide to visit Asia for these events.
+We detailed our experience during our visit to the Canton Fair in this post and this should serve as a good guide should you decide to visit Asia for these events.

 If you don’t have the time or resources to go to a trade show in Asia or if you just want to get a feel of importing the easy way, Alibaba is still a good place to start.
 There are many things you need to get aware of to make your experience as relatively painless as possible, and this blog series is a must-read before you start.
 Check out part 1 here.